African Growth and Opportunity Act: Benefits and results

 Statistics suggest a positive balance of trade for AGOA participant countries.
-In FY2008, the United States exported $17,125,389 in goods to the 41 AGOA countries, and the U.S. imported $81,426,951 for a balance of $64,301,562 in favor of the AGOA countries.
+In FY2008, for example, the United States exported $17,125,389 in goods to the 41 AGOA countries, and imported $81,426,951 for a balance of $64,301,562 in favor of the AGOA countries.

 Reception

 Cameroonian scholar Tatah Mentan has criticized AGOA, arguing that while the legislation "sounds like a benevolent multilateral trade agreement", it is actually a neo-colonial scheme to further exploit African resources.
 Mentan has argued that despite promises of economic growth, the profits made from the scheme are "not for Africans".
 Sociologist Michael Mann has argued the legislation "exacts indirect imperial tribute" from African states, noting AGOA contains a clause requiring participating African countries not to oppose American foreign policy.

 Some allege that AGOA is in contradiction with WTO rules.
 Furthermore, it is seen as a one-sided agreement as there was little African involvement in its preparation.
 AGOA has also been criticized for being "dominated by oil and raw materials" After the enactment of AGOA, "exports have increased by more than 500 per cent from around $8.2 billion then to $54 billion in 2011, although about 90 per cent of these are natural resources, mainly oil," wrote Andualem Sisay.